wp-plugins/standard-widget-extensions/readme.txt

 == Changelog ==

 = 1.6 - Sep 7, 2014 =
 * A new option to enable Sticky Sidebar depending on css 'float' attribute.
 When you enable this option, your sidebar is fixed only when its float attribute is 'left' or 'right'.
-And you don't need to enter widths to enable/disable sidebars.
+And you don't need to enter widths to enable/disable sidebars for responsive web design themes.
 * A handler to re-initialize Accordion Widgets after refreshing by Ajax.
 * WordPress 4.0 compatible.
 Any versions prior to 3.6 are no more supported.